Last updated on 20 December 2021

 - Fevers and chills in the event of an infection.

-Some kidney or ureteric stones are small enough to be passed out through your urine, and can be treated at home by taking plenty of water and painkillers (as prescribed).
+Some kidney or ureteric stones are small enough to be passed out through your urine, and can be treated and prevented at home by taking plenty of water, eating the right foods, and taking painkillers (as prescribed).

 However, the opposite is true.
 Eating calcium is important as it combines with oxalate in our stomach and intestines before it reaches the kidney.
 This allows oxalate to leave our body without forming kidney stones.